-The Do Something Committee
+The “Do Something” Committee

 Some of our projects and initiatives are outlined below.

-Cuba Partnership —
+Cuba Partnership — San Marcos, Moa, Cuba

-In 2014 our “Do Something” Committee undertook a new and exciting offshore project in Cuba.
+In 2014 our “Do Something” Committee undertook a new and exciting international project in Cuba.
 ANiC congregations were invited to partner with a Reformed Episcopal church in Cuba.
 Following Pastor Brian’s visit to Cuba in 2014 we decided to become a partner with San Marcos church in Moa and to support the New Eden farm project.
 Our donation of $4,800.00 CAD each year assists with the salaries of the clergy and the farm workers.
 The profits raised on the farm assist the church financially and will contribute towards the staffing salaries for future years to come.

 In February 2017 Pastor Brian visited the churches in the Havana area.
 With Bishop William he attended an ordination, a confirmation and preached at the Sunday morning service at the Olive Tree church.
 He delivered a 50 pound Medi-Pak provided by Health Partners International Canada.
 This medicine is being distributed through the churches on the island.

-Panama — Guna Yala Mission —
+Panama — Guna Yala Mission — Howard and Mariela Walker

-Howard and Mariela Walker
+Letter from Howard and Mariela